Der-Eddy/crimefest-statistics/README.md

 Displays the progression of the [PayDay2 Crimefest 2015 Challanges](http://www.overkillsoftware.com/games/roadtocrimefest/) in a cool looking site.
 The site will refresh itself every 10 seconds via AJAX Requests.
 More informations available at the [Reddit Topic](https://www.reddit.com/r/paydaytheheist/comments/3net30/yet_another_crimefest_statistics_site_link_inside/).

+Since the Crimefest is ongoing, I will drop updates for this project.
+Hopefully see you next year again!